 - Net Interest Margin = 0.16 or 16 %

-Therefore, net interest margin for Deven Corporation is 16 %.
+Therefore, the net interest margin for Deven Corporation is 16 %.

 Explanation of Net Interest Margin Formula

-The uses the Net Interest Margin Value are immense and help us to be very informative and have a view ahead
+The uses of the Net Interest Margin Value are immense and help us to be very informative and have a view ahead.

-- With Net Interest Margin one can get the basic understanding of how much above and over the company is earning and thus doing well on the money raised through debt by the company.
+- With Net Interest Margin, one can get a basic understanding of how much above and over the company is earning and thus doing well on the money raised through debt by the company.

-- Used basically in the finance industry, where the money is sourced from one source retail or other institutions and is for other banking or lending activities, Net interest margin tells how much the company is making over the interest it is paying on all the assets of the company.
+- In the finance industry, where the money is sourced from one source, retail or other institutions, and is for other banking or lending activities, the Net interest margin tells how much the company is making over the interest it is paying on all its assets.

 Net Interest Margin Calculator